Electric Ride On Car Not Charging

 Yes, you can.
 Most ride-on car manufacturers provide replacement batteries for their models.
-You can make a purchase online from the manufacturer of your electric car, we also have a full guide on all the replacement battery and chargers you will need.
+You can make a purchase online from the manufacturer of your electric car, we also have a full guide on all the replacement batteries and chargers you will need.

 Purchasing a high-quality replacement battery is a sure way to ensure your child enjoys their electric car for longer.
 You can install the replacement battery by yourself or contact an expert to replace the battery on your behalf into your electric ride-on car.

 How Long Do Power Wheels Batteries Last?

 Did you ever consider that the reason your electric ride-on car is not charging is that the battery has completed its life span?

 Most power wheels can last for over 5 years, but the batteries usually last for about two years of consistent use but each charge will be less effective.

 You should expect to buy replacement batteries after 1.5-2 years of purchasing an electric ride-on car for your child.
 You can test the voltage on a battery to see whether it is dead before ordering a replacement battery.

 Can Keeping an Electric Ride-on Car in Storage Destroy the Battery?

 Yes, it can when the proper care isn’t administered onto the battery.
 Parents need to charge a ride-on battery at least once a month when it is in storage.

 Electric car batteries tend to lose power even when they are not in use in the cold seasons.
 There are a few care instructions that parents should follow to ensure that batteries remain in working condition.